Contractor Deposits: How Much Is Safe to Pay Upfront?

 Immediate steps:

-- File police report (theft/fraud)
+- File police report (consumer-protection concern)

 - Report to state licensing board